Long-term symptoms after COVID-19 ("long COVID")

 - people with multiple symptoms at the time of diagnosis and who have underlying conditions

 Women are more prone to long-term symptoms than men, regardless of whether they have been admitted to hospital or not.

-Patients with a severe disease course and longer stays in intensive care often have a greater need for rehabilitation.
-Patients with long-term problems after a mild to moderate disease course should also receive appropriate treatment and rehabilitation options.
+Patients with a severe disease course and lengthy stays in intensive care often have a need for rehabilitation.

 - Guidelines from the Norwegian Directorate of Health on long-term sequelae and rehabilitation after COVID-19- In Norwegian